emintz/ArduinoLib/RTOSAid/README.md

 ### Destructor

-Releases the `Mutex` lock if acquired, does nothing otherwise
+Release the `Mutex` lock if acquired, does nothing otherwise

 ### `succeeded()`